ferrous-systems/wasm-training-2022/book/src/tutorial/edge/final-code.md

 Some ideas on what to do next:

-* Can you return different image format?
+* Can you return different image formats?
 Different sizes?
 * What other task could be suitable for edge computing?